 First, you log in to your Swagbucks account.

-There is going to be a lot going on in the platform, but try not to get too distracted.
+There will be a lot going on in the platform, but try not to get too distracted.
 On the top menu bar, there is an area that says, “DAILY GOAL.”

 In this section, there are several daily Swagbucks you should get to get a Swagbucks bonus, in my case, 3 SB.

-Reaching your daily goal is easy enough to do if you are logging in each day and working on the tasks on the platform.
+Reaching your daily goal is easy enough to do if you log in each day and work on the platform’s tasks.
 And once you reach it, they celebrate you.
 It’s definitely something to look forward to each day when logging in to this platform.

-Let’s get into more detail about what all activities you can do each day.
+Let’s get into more detail about all activities you can do each day.

 Watch and Review Videos

-What I do like about the videos is that the longer you watch, the more SB you get for each video after.
+I like the videos because the longer you watch, the more SB you get for each video after.
 So if you sit for a long stretch watching videos, they will make it worth your while.

-And if you want to make the most of your time, I typically open Swagbucks in a different browser and work on surveys on the screen next to the video watching.
+And if you want to make the most of your time, I typically open Swagbucks in two browsers and work on surveys on one screen and watch videos on the other.
 I’ll go into more detail about the surveys next.

 Take Online Surveys